finos/compliant-financial-infrastructure/.github/CONTRIBUTING.md

  * Minimise non-functional changes (e.g. whitespace shenanigans).
  * Ensure all new files include a header comment block containing the [Apache License v2.0 and your copyright information](http://www.apache.org/licenses/LICENSE-2.0#apply).
  * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/{program name}/{project name}/blob/master/NOTICE) with any new attribution or other notices

+### Expected Structure

+As you have likely read elsewhere by now, the goals of this project are threefold, and each is reflected within the codebase.

+1. Service Accelerator Templates
+    * Details the recommended infrastructure.
+Organized by cloud provider & topic/resource

+1. Infrastructure As Code
+    * Provides a functional example of how the infrastructure recommended in a Service Accelerator Template may be implemented
+    * Terraform is currently the only approved format for IaC contributions

+1. IaC Verification & Validation
+    * Provides pre-deployment verification that any IaC contributions are compatible with the associated Service Accelerator Template
+    * Provides post-deployment validation that any IaC contributions successfully provide the recommended infrastructure outlined in the associated Service Accelerator Template